Certified Data Protection Practitioner (GDPR)

 - Privacy by Design / Default

-- Understand the role of the data Protection Officer (DPO) and the new obligations
+- Understand the role of the data Protection Officer (DPO)

 - Prepare for managing and reacting to a data breach both from a regulator and commercial perspective

-- Learn to solve Data Protection (GDPR) problems and advise on privacy risks by applying acquired knowledge, facts, techniques, and rules learnt from the Data Protection Foundation course.
+- Learn to solve Data Protection (GDPR) problems and advise on privacy risks by applying acquired knowledge, facts, techniques, and rules learnt

-- Respond in a more responsible, ethical and well-informed manner, to GDPR compliance issues and scenarios.
+- Respond in a more responsible, ethical and well-informed manner, to GDPR compliance issues and scenarios

-- Adapt your communication style to being one of a knowledgeable, capable Privacy Professional and or Practitioner.
+- Adapt your communication style to being one of a knowledgeable, capable Privacy Professional and or Practitioner

-- Build effective working relationships by being able to articulate and determine GDPR compliance issues, via the logical interpretation and application of the GDPR Articles and Recitals, to real world and hypothetical work/life scenarios.
+- Build effective working relationships by being able to articulate and determine GDPR compliance issues, via the logical interpretation and application of the GDPR Articles and Recitals, to real world and hypothetical work/life scenarios

-- Module 11: Useful Preparation Steps / Compliance Assessment
+- Module 11: Useful Steps to Compliance

 - Module 13: Risk Management, Assurance and Appropriate Security